-When moving casters into high-temperature environments, taking the necessary precautions to ensure your equipment can handle the heat is crucial.
+High Temperature Casters are essential for high-temperature environments.
+Taking the necessary precautions to ensure your equipment can handle the heat is crucial.
 Elevated temperatures can significantly impact the performance and longevity of your casters, and failing to address this issue could result in costly equipment failure or downtime.

-One of the primary considerations for high-temperature applications is the grease used in your casters—standard low-temperature grease works fine for temperatures up to around 150 degrees Fahrenheit.
+One of the primary considerations for high temperature casters is the grease used in your casters—standard low-temperature grease works fine for temperatures up to around 150 degrees Fahrenheit.
 At higher temperatures, it will start to liquefy and run out of the wheels and swivel sections.